If you don't have children, you might think you don't need life insurance. But coverage isn't limited to being used for replacement income only.

 Brein explains that these life changes have an effect on your finances, often spurring the need for insurance protection.
 For instance, if you get a raise, you might want to increase your coverage because your family relies on your income more.

-Similarly, if you buy a house, you'll need to think about how your loved ones will pay off your mortgage in the future if you pass away before it's paid off.
+Similarly, if you buy a house, you'll need to think about how your loved ones will pay off your mortgage.

 A: Unfortunately, figuring out how much life insurance you need isn't always as simple as multiplying your income by a certain number.
-The best way to find out how much your policy should be is to sit down with an insurance agent or at least use an online calculator.
+A great way to find out how much your policy should be is to sit down with an insurance agent or at least use an online calculator.

 You'll want to consider things like your age, location, your mortgage (if applicable), how many kids you have, your income, and your assets.